pnp/powershell/documentation/Get-PnPTenantSite.md

 ```

 ### -Identity
-The URL or Id of the site collection
+The URL or Id of the site collection.
+Requesting a site collection by its Id only works for modern SharePoint Online site collections.

 ```yaml
 Type: String